For DaddyMassage Shirt:

 Use the cookie cutters to draw the shapes you want on your cardboard.
 Cut out these shapes.
 Grab a length of yarn and wrap it around and around the shapes until it looks the way you want it.
 Either knot the ends or use a little Elmer’s glue to secure them.
 Attatch1`` some ribbon or more yarn into the wrapped yarn to hang it to your tree.

 Second Option Materials Needed: Plain white ceramic ornaments, Sharpies.

 Find some plain white, ceramic ornaments at your local fabric store.
 Use sharpies to decorate the ornaments.
-Bake them for 20 minutes at 350 and let them cool before
+Bake them for 20 minutes at 350 and let them cool before wrapping.

 For the KidsFishing Game: